NagaHarshita/IOTA-Hackathon-Chrome-extension/Readme.md

 5. Once you save the form, you could probably see in the list present with heading "Saved pages".
 6. That's it.
 Now you have saved your job.
 You will redirect to the job page by clicking on the extension.
 7. Now if you want to delete a particular job, you can click on delete button present.

+## Components of the project

+- manifest.json
+- Javascript and HTML files for popup

 ## API's used